brycewray/hugo-site/content/posts/2020/09/goodbye-hello-part-4.md

   <span class="caption">Image: <a href="https://unsplash.com/@jeremythomasphoto?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jeremy Thomas</a>; <a href="https://unsplash.com/s/photos/stars?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

 Rather than continuing to pile addenda on the original "[Goodbye and hello](/posts/2020/07/goodbye-hello)" post about how I moved this site from [Netlify](https://netlify.com) to [Vercel](https://vercel.com) some weeks back, I've turned those addenda into [separate](/posts/2020/07/goodbye-hello-part-2) [posts](/posts/2020/08/goodbye-hello-part-3), each dated according to when I'd added its content to the first post.
-When I look at others' sites, I gather this is the more common---not to mention less mutually aggravating---way of explaining such changes to one's readers.
+When I look at others’ sites, I gather this is the more common---not to mention less mutually aggravating---way of explaining such changes to one's readers.

 ----